Total Gym 1900 vs XLS: A Head-to-Head Comparison

 Is Total Gym 1900 cheaper than Total Gym XLS?

 The Total Gym 1900 is generally quite a bit cheaper than the Total Gym XLS.
-Prices fluctuate so it is worth checking but the XLS is one of the top models in the Total Gym range and has a price tag to match.
+Prices fluctuate so it’s worth checking the price but the XLS is one of the top models in the Total Gym range and has a price tag to match.

 The higher price is justified since the XLS is a newer and more advanced product with additional features and attachments.